khoj-ai/timely/README.md

 ##### runtime speed
 4 minutes, 60MB of data (same as nomic standard)

-#### arctic v9
+#### arctic v9 (small, medium, large)
 switched to arctic v9 due to overall higher RAG score with small performance hit and smaller overall size.
+Arctic also has three model sizes which means we can easily create three different sizes based on the user's hardware.
+This is very important in ensuring we create a model that can be used across Khoj.

 ##### diverse stable
-Fine Tuned nomic-embed-v9:  0.9656
+- Fine Tuned nomic-embed-v9:  0.9656
-Fine Tuned arctic-embed-m-v9:  0.9252
+- Fine Tuned arctic-embed-m-v9:  0.9252